Updated: We’ve added a 5th tip after feedback from clients about how helpful it’s been for them…

 It can be difficult to know what to expect when you are attending your first family law mediation.
+We’ve prepared a list of 4 tips to make the process easier for you.

-2. What kind of facilities will be available at your family law mediation
+Tip 2: Find out in advance what facilities will be available at your family law mediation

 Family Law Mediation can take anywhere from half a day to a whole day.
 If your mediation is on a day that you have children in your care, make sure you arrange child care and an alternate person to collect the children in case the mediation goes late.
-You may also wish for someone to come and pick you up after your family law mediation so you do not need to worry about how you will get home.
+You may also wish for someone to come and pick you up after your family law mediation, so you do not need to worry about how you will get home.

-4. Bring food and drink to your family mediation
+Tip 4: Bring food and drink to your family mediation

 We often find that clients are unable to eat much breakfast on the morning of family law mediation due to the anticipation of the event.
 We suggest you bring a snack with you so that you can eat it mid-morning to keep your energy levels up – you need food for your brain to function effectively and you will have some important decisions to make.